Peoplelytics

 • Employee experience is deeply connected to the company’s culture, which influences how employees perceive their entire journey within the organization, from day-to-day interactions to long-term career growth.
 Although shaped by organizational culture, employee engagement is more closely tied to how employees feel about their specific roles and their alignment with the company’s core values and mission.

-• A positive, inclusive culture enhances the overall employee experience by fostering a sense of belonging and support.
+• A positive, inclusive culture enhances the overall employee experience by creating a sense of belonging and support among employees.
 This type of environment makes the workplace more enjoyable and fulfilling.
 A positive culture also improves employee engagement by creating an environment where employees are motivated to contribute to the organization’s success and feel their work is meaningful.

 Get tips, industry benchmarks, strategies to boost scores, and more!